mcdexio/documents/en/internal-amm.md

 - Trader.IsSafe = True

 ### AddLiquidity(Amount)
 Add liquidity to the LiquidityPool.
-Can called by anyone.
+Can be called by anyone.

 The unit of "Amount" is contract.